jrwishart/rautotest.nvim/README.md

 # rautotest.nvim

-An nvim plugin for automating test files in an R package when an R source file buffer is saved/written.
+An nvim plugin for R development that runs and decorates individual [testthat](https://testthat.r-lib.org/) files in a buffer with test results.
+It does this by running an external R process via the [plumber](www.rplumber.io/) package, which allows you to run R code as a web service.
+The plumber process is then used to call [devtools](https://cran.r-project.org/web/packages/devtools/index.html) to load the R package and [testthat](https://testthat.r-lib.org/) to run the tests.

 ## 📦 Installation

-Use your favorite plugin manager to install rautotest.nvim and its dependencies (currently depends on R with plumber and devtools libraries installed).
+Use your favorite plugin manager to install rautotest.nvim and its dependencies (currently depends on R with plumber, testthat and devtools libraries installed).
 For example,

 ### [packer](https://github.com/wbthomason/packer.nvim)